t-s/codeagon/README.md

 Programming input is handled by a sandboxed PyPy implementation.
 Input is saved to file, evaluated by PyPy, and then output is saved to a second file and returned to the user in an output window.
 It's also checked to see if the output matches the expected answer, and if it does, the user wins that round.

 Available at the following koding.com URL: http://utkk6b01bf3c.tims.koding.io/.

+This application is written rapidly-created PHP, with MySQL as a DB.
+For the frontend, a basic Bootstrap/Jquery combo was a quick solution.
+For the future, we'd like to use a JS server-side framework for enhanced real-time functionality, but decided on PHP to solve a complex problem with simple bits of code.

+Note that spinning up this application separate from the above URL will need a DB init file, for problems.
+Would add to the repo, but do not want to be disqualified for editing anything on the VM, so that'll have to wait.

 Thanks for looking!